grafana/grafana-app-sdk/docs/tutorials/issue-tracker/05-local-deployment.md

 app provisioning error: plugin not installed: "issue-tracker-project-app"
 ```

 So this is just something we didn't do before we started our environment.
 While we built the plugin, we want to also deploy it to our local cluster.
 The local cluster can only read from `local/mounted-files`, so we need it there.
-Simple enough fix, we run
+Simple enough fix: in another terminal session, we run
 ```shell
 $ make local/deploy_plugin
 tilt disable grafana